 Telecommuters are a relatively large percentage of the workforce: 7.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Brewster - Beach City does not have a public transit system used by locals to get to and from work.
+Brewster - Beach City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brewster - Beach City in 2022 was $27,770, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $111,080 for a family of four.
 However, Brewster - Beach City contains both very wealthy and poor people as well.